josherrickson/josherrickson.github.io/workshops.md

----
-title: "Workshops"
+Workshops

+# Workshops

-description: Notes for workshops I have given
+## Notes for workshops I have given
----

 [Matching with R](https://errickson.net/matching-slides/index.html): Using the [`optmatch`](https://cran.r-project.org/web/packages/optmatch/index.html) package in R to perform matching, with or without propensity scores.